mccurcio/mccurcio.github.io/pages/about.md

 # Welcome

-I am a Scientist, Sales-Specialist, Patient Educator, and a Data Scientist.
+I am a Scientist, Sales-Person, Patient Educator, and a Data Scientist.

 Among my best qualities are Dilgence, Inquistiveness and Resourcefulness.